anhtuta/chat-app/README.md

 - https://www.callicoder.com/spring-boot-websocket-chat-example/
 - Cursor AI

-I will mainly use Cursor editor to help me to code, my main responsibilities are:
+I will mainly use Cursor editor (before 11/12/2025) or Github Copilot (after 11/12/2025) to help me to code, my main responsibilities are:

 - Prompt
 - Review code